Home > Destinations > Italy

 This Google maps points out the best Trastevere restaurants.
 As you can see, all restaurants are located close to each other – making it easy to create your own Rome food tour with traditional Roman cuisine.

-➳ Is it your first time visiting Rome?
-Don’t miss my Complete 4-day itinerary to Rome!
+➳ Is it your first time visiting the eternal city?
+Don’t miss my 4-day itinerary to Rome

 1. Il Duca In Trastevere

 Il Duca doesn’t look much from the outside, but once you’re in and try their homemade pasta you won’t be disappointed.
 Located in the very center of Trastevere, Il Duca is great for both lunch and dinner.
 The atmosphere is genuinely Italian and the waiters are super friendly.
-Their menu consists of typical Roman food like fried artichokes (carciofi alla Romana or carciofi alla Guida), cacio e pepe, and much more.
-And if you like truffles you must try their truffle ravioli.
+Their menu consists of typical Roman food like fried artichokes (both carciofi alla Romana or carciofi alla Guida), cacio e pepe, and much more.
+And if you like truffles you must try their truffle ravioli!

 Price: ✩✩